 29. Bounce, swing, climb, run, balance, and tumble at the PG Sport and Learning Complex Gymnastics Center.
 See this post for more details and open play hours.

-32. And The Puppet Co. presents Rapunzel on the Main Stage From January 17 through February 16, plus there are Tiny Tots shows for the youngest audiences most Wednesdays and weekends.
+32. And The Puppet Co. presents shows on strings on the Main Stage, plus there are Tiny Tots shows for the youngest audiences most Wednesdays and weekends.